jclanier11/SDEV265Group5Project/README.md

         WRAP = tuple
         COLLECTION_TYPE = tuple

-modify to match the following:
+We modified it to match the following:

     # try
     # import numpy